 - Similarly, if you don’t really know how to create a good media kit, take a look at this guide for inspiration.

-- Finally, find out here how to design good ecommerce packaging.
+- Finally, find out here how to design good product packaging.

 Interactions with customers